scotplus/scotplus.github.io/_sources/theory.md

 The original formulation for optimal transport seeks to minimize the cost of moving mass from one probability measure, $\mu$ ($n_{\mu}$ outcomes), to another probability measure, $\nu$ ($n_{\nu}$ outcomes).
-In the case of all formulations related to SCOT+ and its predecessors, these measures are discrete; so, for each outcome
+In the case of all formulations related to AGW and its predecessors, these measures are discrete; so, for each outcome
 $x$ in $\mu$, OT seeks to find a cost-minimizing way (given a cost function
 $C(x_i \in \mu, y_i \in \nu)$) to move its mass to the set of outcomes in $\nu$.
 As a result, a solved OT problem will result in a coupling